MrOPPA1/-Feng-Guangyao-iP/docs/README.md

 ### Format
 #### Basic Rules
 1. Use '/' to split each arguments.
-1. Remember to comply with each format rules for the specific class.
+2. Remember to comply with each format rules for the specific class.

 > [!IMPORTANT]
-> Crucial information necessary for users to succeed.

-1. When meet with format problems, please check your input.If you don't know how to write a standard command, just modify the example input.
+> 3. When meet with format problems, please check your input.If you don't know how to write a standard command, just modify the example input.
 #### Classes
 ##### String
+No any restriction.
-No any restriction.Just remind don't input '/', which will make misunderstanding.
+Just remind don't input '/', which will make misunderstanding.
 ##### DateTime
 Only following format is supported:
 ```